This blog may contain affiliate links. Read our disclosure policy for more info.

 For those looking for a larger ski resort, Panorama Mountain Resort is located only 35 minutes from Fairmont and has 4 large chairlifts as well as a few smaller ones for beginners.
 The runs range in difficulty from green all the way to double black.
 Overall, it’s one of the best ski resorts in the Columbia Valley.

 If you don’t mind venturing a little further, there are a couple of other nearby ski resorts to check out.
 In the winter in Fernie, the Fernie Alpine Resort is the place to be.
-Fernie Alpine Resort is Fernie’s local ski hill and one of the best in Canada.
-The resort is huge and home to over 2,500+ acres of skiable terrain as well as 10 chairlifts, a 1082 meter verticle rise, 140+ runs, and its longest run is over 5 kilometers.
+Fernie Alpine Resort is the local ski hill here and one of the best in Canada.
+Skiing here is one of my favorite activities in Fernie because the resort is huge!
+It’s home to over 2,500+ acres of skiable terrain, as well as 10 chairlifts, a 1082-meter verticle rise, 140+ runs, and its longest run is over 5 kilometers.

 Even closer yet, is the small town of Kimberley where one of the best things to do is also skiing and snowboarding.
 Kimberly Alpine Resort is located in the Purcell Mountain range of the Rocky Mountains, and it is known for its sunny weather.
 The resort has stunning scenery all around – 1,800 acres and 80 runs worth of gorgeous views!